-Expats thinking of living in rural areas should consider buying a car, as these areas are generally not covered by public transport networks.
+Expats thinking of living in rural areas should consider buying a car, as these areas are generally not well covered by public transport networks.

 Public transport in Bulgaria

 International and inter-city train tickets can be bought both online and at train stations.
 See BDZ Passenger Services for timetables and tickets.

 Taxis in Bulgaria